 Math Lab FAQ

-If you have questions that you think should be included here, please mail them to email@example.com
+If you have questions that you think should be included here, please email them to firstname.lastname@example.org

 Linux questions and answers

 - How do I change my password in the lab?

 - How do I log in to the lab remotely?

 - We have turned off telnet and ftp access to the lab to increase security.
 You need to use ssh and scp or sftp instead, which protects your password.
 Mac OS X and Linux include these programs; free and commercial versions of ssh, scp and sftp are available for Windows.
 If you have a standalone ssh program, you can connect to any of the lab machines from campus, not just the one named "math".
 If you are off campus you can only ssh to math.whitman.edu.
 A good ssh program for windows is PuTTY, and a good sftp/scp program is WinSCP.